mbaykara/spring-cloud-kubernetes/README.md

 ```

 #### disclaimer:
-I have to say the official documentation about spring kubernetes reload configmap with watcher is missing many important points.
-I hope this sample helps someone.
+The official documentation about spring kubernetes reload configmap with watcher operator is missing many important points that's crucial for configuration.